mandarhirphode/mandyhirphode/README.md

-Here’s a polished **GitHub README** for you, tailored based on your resume and LinkedIn:

----

 # 👋 Hi, I'm Mandar Hirphode

 🚀 **Aspiring Data Scientist** with a passion for uncovering insights, solving problems, and driving data-driven decision-making.
 Currently pursuing an **Advanced Certification in Full Stack Data Science** from IIT Guwahati in collaboration with AlmaBetter, I bring a strong foundation in data analysis, machine learning, and visualization tools.